 So, what are some of the top websites for hiring cheap freelance writers?
 Here are ten, with short comments on each.
 On the best sites inexpensive and excellent go together.

 All of ContentFly’s writers are rigorously vetted.
 Before acceptance they undergo pre-tests of fluency and research accuracy, and their ability to write for a specific purpose in the appropriate tone.
 All have English as their natural language.
-For a fixed rate fee you’ll get 20 000 words that you can divide into as many articles as you want and you can be confident of the quality.
+For a fixed rate fee of just $250/month you'll get 4000 words that you can divide into as many articles as you want and you can be confident of the quality.

 ContentFly offers your brief exclusively to a selected pool of accredited writers.
 Because writers accept the jobs they’re most expert in and only ones where they know they can meet the deadline, turn-around time is extremely fast.
 A distinguishing feature of the ContentFly service is that in the unlikely event that content doesn’t perfectly meet or exceed your expectations, you can have virtually unlimited revisions with no further cost.